Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Keep in touch with someone at Liverpool Prison

-There are several ways you can keep in touch with a resident during their time at Liverpool Prison.
+There are several ways you can keep in touch with a prisoner during their time at Liverpool Prison.

-Residents have phones in their rooms and are able to make calls every day between 6:30am and 11pm.
+Prisoners have phones in their cells and are able to make calls every day between 6:30am and 11pm.

 Phones do not accept incoming calls so they will always have to call you.
 They have to buy phone credits to do this.